cs10/sp23/lab-checkoffs.md

       - What is the difference between the `for each (item)` loop and the `for (i)` loop we have used in previous labs?
       - Show us your `acronym` block.
       - Show us your `expand` block.

+  - lab_name: Algorithms
+    lab_no: 5
+    topic_file: berkeley_bjc/areas/algorithms.topic
+    questions:
+      - What is an algorithm?
+Please give an example both in real life and from class.
+      - Are algorithms which are (on average) faster always "better"?
+Why or why not?
+      - What might some "trade-offs" to different computer science algorithms be?
+      - How can abstraction and algorithms relate in computer science?
+      - Please show both your `findNumberInUnsortedList` and `findNumberInSortedList` functions and describe the difference in the algorithms used.
+  - lab_name: Algorithmic Complexity
+    lab_no: 6
+    topic_file: berkeley_bjc/areas/algorithm-complexity.topic
+    questions:
+      - Of all the runtimes you have discovered thus far, can you rank them from “fastest” to “slowest”?
+Why is runtime important for the programs that we create?
+      - Name the logarithmic time algorithm that we implemented in Lab 5.
+Explain why this algorithm runs in logarithmic time.
+      - What is the difference between “Worst-Case” and “Best Case” Runtimes when running the Are the numbers of (LIST) distinct block?
+Why?
+      - What happened with the time it took for your computer to counter up the numbers between 1 and x when you started doubling the numbers?
+Tripling the numbers?
+What do you think would happen with the time I multiplied your top number by 8?
+      - What is an example of an algorithm that we have seen that has an exponential runtime?
+      - Please show me your Non-Gauss and Gauss Add all numbers in.
+Which was faster?
+Why?
+  - lab_name: Testing + Project 1
+    lab_no: 7
+    topic_file: berkeley_bjc/2048-testing/2048.topic
+    questions:
+      - How does the test block work?
+What is its domain and range?
+      - How will writing tests help you for the 2048 assignment?
+      - How do merge up and merge column work?
+What is the domain/range of each block?
+      - What is the domain and range of the update display block?
+      - Show us the output of your test block on the merge column.
+Explain why this output makes sense.

 ---
 # Lab Check-Offs